 The former OSS premises - four masonry and two temporary wooden structures - that CIG and SSU had taken over were atop a slight knoll in the Foggy Bottom area.
 Our neighbors were a local brewery, a faded roller rink, an abandoned gasworks, and, just beyond walking distance, the new State Department premises....
-In some ways, these shabby, essentially inconspicuous, but centrally located buildings seemed appropriate for a secret intelligence organization....
-63
+In some ways, these shabby, essentially inconspicuous, but centrally located buildings seemed appropriate for a secret intelligence organization....62 agency from the ten separate buildings it then occupied to a modern structure capable of accommodating all employees beneath one roof.